colm-o-caoimh/IrisDataset/README.md

 ![Petal Width](https://github.com/colm-o-caoimh/PAS2020_project/blob/master/petal_width.png)

-The second function is almost identical and generates a histogram representing the 3 unique values of the target variable (see *analysis.py*).
+* The second function is almost identical and generates a histogram representing the 3 unique values of the target variable (see *analysis.py*).
 Graphical representation of this variable does not give us any additional information.
-It can be viewed above (see *species.png*)
+It can be viewed in this repository (see *species.png*)

-Comparison between each variable is easier when viewed as 4 separate axes on a single figure:
+* Comparison between each variable is easier when viewed as 4 separate axes on a single figure:

 ```python
 # 4 axes on one figure for better visual comparison